-The collection of data for the State asset management plans for the NHS a.
+Reporting of performance to be used in tracking progress toward attainment of critical outcomes for the region of the MPO a.
 The NDOT will be responsible for collecting bridge and pavement condition data for the State asset management plan for the NHS.